Noise-induced Hearing loss

 Risk Factors for Noise-Induced Hearing Loss

-• Age and Susceptibility – As we age, the structures in our inner ears change making them more susceptible to noise damage.
+As we age, the structures within the inner ear can become more vulnerable to noise damage.

 Conclusion